escherlies/bumpi/README.md

 # Bumpi - a get next semantic version bump cli tool

-Interactivly get the next version based on your latest git tag and your last commits:
+Interactivly get the next version based on your latest git version tag and your last commits:

 ![Usage](./docs/Usage.png)